petrizhang/crisp/README.md

 What's more, **all operations in Crisp are accomplished at compile time**.
 It is the most awesome feature of Crisp.

-## How to Use
+## Getting Started
-First, let us see two simple but complete examples:
+Let's start with two simple but complete examples.

 1. Crisp Macro Style
 ```cpp